 In short, lumens equal brightness.
 And watts do not.
 Not that watts are bad, but they measure energy use, not light output.
 With new, energy-efficient LED technology, we can no longer rely upon wattage to indicate how bright a bulb is.
 See how to measure lumens below:

 Use the chart above to determine exactly how many lumens are in a watt and vice versa.
 This should provide you with a good understanding of how bright 120 lumens is vs. a fixture with 5000 lumens.
+For instance, a 60 watt bulb is equivalent to 800 lumens of light, a 40 watt bulb is equivalent to 450 lumens and so forth.
 Additionally, you can use the color temperature chart to help you in choosing the best lighting for your application.